Leah Perlmutter (she/her)

 I am a PhD candidate studying Computer Science Education at the University of Washington's Paul G. Allen School of Computer Science and Engineering.
 I plan to graduate in the 2022-23 academic year and am actively searching for teaching-focused faculty jobs that start in autumn 2023.

 In 2017 I was awarded an NSF Graduate Research Fellowship.

-I am passionate about building communities of women in computer science.
+I am passionate about building communities of people of diverse genders in computer science.
 In 2018 the UW Society of Women Engineers recognized me with the Outstanding Female Engineer Award for my work in organizing women's events for undergraduate and graduate students.

 Lab TA, Colby Computer Science Department, September 2011 - May 2012

 Perlmutter, Leah, Jayne Everson, Ken Yasuhara, Brett Wortzman, and Kevin Lin.
 2022 “Reading Between the Lines: Student Experiences of Resubmission in an Introductory CS Course.”
 In SIGCSE 2022, 1.
 Providence, RI, USA.
 [SIGCSE Poster Proposal PDF] [SIGCSE Poster] [video]

 Bindita Chaudhuri, Leah Perlmutter, Justin Petelka, Philip Garrison, James Fogarty, Jacob O. Wobbrock, and Richard E. Ladner.
 2019.
 “GestureCalc: An Eyes-Free Calculator for Touch Screens.”
 In ASSETS 2019, 112–23.
 Pittsburgh, PA, USA: ACM. doi:10.1145/3308561.3353783.
 [PDF] [Tutorials: Digits (visual), Operators (visual), Digits and Operators (text-based)]